dyllew3/Online-Booking-System/README.md

   + bundle install
   + rake db:migrate

-Now the server should be working so in order to run the server run the command rails server
+Now the server should be working so in order to run the server run the command:
+  +rails server